ftrias/TeensyDebug/README.md

 Installing on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
-Install by running `install-mac.command` located in the disribution directory.
+Install by running `install-mac.command` located in the `extras` directory.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
 Then it will create a local library with the source files.

 Installing on Windows
 -------------------------------------------

-This tool is installed by running `teensy_debug.exe` as Administrator.
+This tool is installed by running `teensy_debug.exe` in `extras` as Administrator.
 Do this by right-clicking on the file and selecting `Run as administraor`.
 This program creates a new menu option in Arduino and copies itself to the tools directory.
 Then it will create a local library with the source files.

 Installing on Linux
 -------------------------------------------

-Run `install-linux.sh` to install.
+Run `install-linux.sh` in `extras` to install.
 It assumes your Arduino is installed in `~/arduino`.
 If this is not so, pass the direction with the `-i=path` option.
 It will create a local library with the source files.

 Installing from ZIP file
 -------------------------------------------